ovh/docs/pages/platform/public-cloud/become_root_and_change_password/guide.en-au.md

 > [!primary]
 >
-This guide assumes that the default user is called 'admin'.
+This guide assumes that the default user is called "admin".
 >

 ### Setting the root password <a name="settingtherootpassword"></a>